-6. Medical
+5. Medical

-An annual TB test is a requirement for all staff working in the Residential Homes Division, and may be required from time to time for individuals working in other divisions.
+An annual TB test is a requirement for staff working in the Residential Homes Division, and may be required from time to time for individuals working in other divisions.
 There may be occasions at the request of the Public Health Department, when more frequent TB testing is required.

-Inoculation against Influenza and Hepatitis B Virus is strongly encouraged and shall be paid for by the Society for permanent employees.
+Inoculation against Influenza and Hepatitis B Virus and other vaccines to protect the health of self and others is strongly encouraged and shall be paid for by the Society for permanent employees.
 Please discuss this matter with your physician.

-7. Performance Reviews
+6. Performance Reviews

-Performance Reviews will be conducted with all full time, part time and relief and casual staff using a variety of formats including written and verbal assessments.
+Performance Reviews will be conducted with all full time, part time and relief and casual staff using a variety of formats including written and verbal assessments, on an annual basis.